-The applicants' Assessment adopts a sequential approach to site selection taken from a primary catchment for the proposal covering a zone including Farnborough Town Centre and North Camp District Centre in Rushmoor; and also the Frimley District Centre located within the adjoining authority of Surrey Heath.
-As advised by the Council during pre-application contact, the applicant has also considered sites within Camberley Town Centre, also within Surrey Heath.
-There are no local neighbourhood parades within Rushmoor within 500 metres of the Shopping Park.
+The applicants' Assessment adopts a sequential approach to site selection taken from a primary catchment for the proposal covering a zone (Zone 1) including Farnborough Town Centre and North Camp District Centre in Rushmoor; and also the Frimley District Centre located within the adjoining authority of Surrey Heath BC.
+As advised by the Council during pre-application contact, the applicant has additionally considered sites within Camberley Town Centre, also within Surrey Heath BC's area for completeness, although they are not located within Zone 1.
+Furthermore, the Assessment excluded consideration of possible sites within Aldershot Town Centre on the basis that this centre serves a different catchment that draws no trade from centres within Zone 1.
+There are no local neighbourhood parades within Rushmoor within 500 metres of BSP and the Applicants' Assessment considers these to be inappropriate locations for the proposed foodstore in any event.

-The applicants' sequential test identified and assessed nine alternative sites for the proposal from within this catchment area, seven of which are within Rushmoor.
-This includes the Unit 3 & 4 Solartron Retail Park site the subject of planning application 20/00287/FULPP that had emerged as a pre-application enquiry to the Council late in the consideration of their previous withdrawn application 19/00517/FULPP.
-Of these, the applicants have, in particular, considered the following three possible sequentially preferable sites that were identified by the Council during the consideration of the previous withdrawn application to require closer examination:-
+Overall, the Applicants' Assessment argues that "there is no sequentially preferable site which is available, suitable and viable that can accommodate the application proposal or a flexible interpretation of it".
+In this respect the Applicants' sequential test identified and assessed nine possible alternative sites for the proposal from within the primary catchment area, seven of which are within Rushmoor.
+This includes the Units 3 & 4 Solartron Retail Park site the subject of planning application 20/00287/FULPP, which emerged as a pre-application enquiry to the Council late in the consideration of their previous withdrawn application 19/00517/FULPP.
+Of those sites identified, the Applicants have, in particular, considered the following three possible sequentially preferable sites that were identified by the Council during the consideration of the previous withdrawn application:-